Our Campaign Wins

-We helped secure a Low Emission Zone in Glasgow and the commitment for at least three more.
-Our pressure helped push the Government to commit to phase out sales of petrol and diesel cars and vans by 2030.
-This was joined by an impressive and challenging commitment to reduce car kilometres driven by 20% by the same date.
+We helped secure a Low Emission Zone in Glasgow and three more in Edinburgh, Dundee and Aberdeen.
+Our pressure helped push the Government in Scotland to commit to ending sales of petrol and diesel cars and vans by 2030 and an challenging commitment to reduce car use kilometres by 20% by the same date.

-The new Transport Act gave powers to councils to set up workplace parking schemes and run their own bus companies, with FoE Scotland walking out of an official steering group on air pollution because it was dragging its heels.
-And two years later we helped write the new air pollution strategy.
+The new Transport Act gave councils powers to set up workplace parking schemes and run their own bus companies.
+Two years later we helped write the new Clean Air Strategy.

 Many political parties now talk the language of Just Transition – even if it is not yet backed with the action workers and communities need to see.

-In local politics, we have worked alongside local campaigners to shift the £1.2bn of council pension money invested in fossil fuels.
+In local politics, we have worked alongside campaigners to shift the £1.2bn of council pension money invested in fossil fuels.
 The biggest of Scotland’s eleven funds, Glasgow City Council, has backed a plan to do just that.

 A Deposit Return Scheme for bottles and cans is coming and the Government has recently banned many items of single use plastics (like straws, microbeads and cotton buds) with more to come.
-A new law to promote a Circular Economy was delayed due to COVID-19, but we will be working hard when it returns to parliament.
+A new law to promote a Circular Economy is on its way and we will work hard to influence it.

-COVID further exposed how our current economic system is driving inequality as well as environmental breakdown.
-That’s why we helped create the Just and Green Recovery Alliance, to bring together groups from across civil society to press for a fairer, greener Scotland as we come out of the pandemic.
+COVID-19 exposed how our current economic system is driving inequality and environmental breakdown.
+That’s why we helped create the Just and Green Recovery Alliance, bringing together groups from across civil society to press for a fairer, greener Scotland as we emerge from the pandemic.